mirror/dd-wrt/src/router/frr/doc/user/evpn.rst

 Some high-level config considerations:

 * The local VTEP-IP should always be set to a reachable IP on the lo device.
+* The local VTEP-IP can be either an IPv4 or IPv6 address.
 * An L3VNI should always have an SVI (aka the L3-SVI).
 * An L3-SVI should not be assigned an IP address, link-local or otherwise.